-Once vested, you are guaranteed a set monthly benefit for life based on a statutory formula using your class multiplier, years of credited service, and your final average salary.
+Once vested in the DB Plan, you are guaranteed a set monthly benefit for life based on a statutory formula using your class multiplier, years of credited service, and your final average salary.
 PSERS pension benefits are not offset for Social Security or automatically adjusted for inflation.
+With the DC Plan, your retirement benefit is based on the amount of vested contributions in your account and investment performance, adjusted for fees, costs, and expenses.
+Your vested DC Plan balance is available for you to withdraw when you terminate all public school employment.

-How can I receive my DB benefit?
+How can I receive my PSERS DB and DC benefits?